China to ban online impersonation accounts, enforce real-name registration

-BEIJING China will ban from March 1 internet accounts that impersonate people or organisations, and enforce the requirement that people use real names when registering accounts online, its internet watchdog said on Wednesday.
+BEIJING China will ban from March 1 internet accounts that impersonate people or organizations, and enforce the requirement that people use real names when registering accounts online, its internet watchdog said on Wednesday.

 China has repeatedly made attempts to require internet users to register for online accounts using their real names, although with mixed success.